NordicSemiconductor/zcbor/README.md

                         generated files, e.g. copyright.
 Can be a string or a path to a file.
 If interpreted as a path to an existing file, the file's contents will be used.
+  --defines             Make #defines for all magic numbers in generated code,
+                        and place them in the generated header file.
+This is off by default because it may create naming conflicts that don't show up otherwise.

 ```